AntonC9018/Hopper_University_Paper/paper.md

 Structs and arrays of structs are the only way of storing data directly in memory and not somewhere on the heap.
 C# lacks tools of doing manual memory management, like the ones found in C++, because you're just not assumed to care about memory management when doing C#.
 I even once considered migrating the project into C++, but C++ has its own faults, e.g. the fact that modding is going to be a lot more challenging to implement, so in the end I settled with a fake ECS instead.
+I may in the close future migrate it to D, which seems really appealing to me, mainly because of its metaprogramming facilities.

+> In fact, manual memory management is often highly discouraged, e.g. by people turning down mutable structs and `ref` parameters.
+> These are basically the only options you have for managing memory efficiently.
+> Heck, you can't even store there refences to structs as fields, or even return refs to structs at some index in an array.
+> They made it "safe", but at the same time really annoying to work with, if you were to do something more low-level with memory.

 # 4. Technical topics